txt231/FBT/README.md

 # FBT
-Frostbite type dumper with custom format stuff...

-the FBT format uses antlr for parsing/lexing and has a wip dumper.

-Currently only generation for c# is partially done.
+This was meant as a custom format and compiler for fb typeinfo.

+Includes custom FBT format, made to be an extension of vu fbc format, made in a time where i didnt have access to fbcc.

+## Note

+- only c# generator should work